 Students are provided information on graduate and professional school admissions exams, including, but not limited to, registration materials, test preparation materials and opportunities, financial assistance, and other related subjects.
-We also host networking opportunities by developing and scheduling on-campus recruiting visits for graduate/professional schools, through the annual graduate and professional school fair.
+We also host networking opportunities by developing and scheduling on-campus recruiting visits for graduate/professional schools, through the annual graduate and professional school fair, information booths, and classroom visits.